mfridman/goose-docs/docs/blog/posts/2022-12-sql-migration-files.md

 # SQL migration files and goose annotations

-In this post we'll examine SQL migration files and `+goose` annotation comments, which are used to parse SQL statements and optionally modify how migrations are executed.
+In this post we'll explore SQL migration files and `+goose` annotation comments, which are used to parse SQL statements and optionally modify how migrations are executed.

 As of this writing there are five annotations: